 Press release submitted by the Fitchburg Art Museum

-The museum serves the cities of Fitchburg and Leominster and the surrounding communities in North Central Massachusetts and Southern New Hampshire.
+The Fitchburg Art Museum serves the cities of Fitchburg and Leominster and the surrounding communities in North Central Massachusetts and Southern New Hampshire.
 Founded in 1925, FAM plays a vital role in the cultural life of the region and has recently repositioned itself to focus on community access and service.
-FAM uses its artistic and educational resources to aid int he economic revitalization of Fitchburg, and the Museum maintains active educational partnerships with the local school systems, as well as Fitchburg State University.
+FAM uses its artistic and educational resources to aid in the economic revitalization of Fitchburg, and the Museum maintains active educational partnerships with the local school systems, as well as Fitchburg State University.
 FAM is an engine for creativity, education, community building and fun!